 The research and ethical clearance was obtained from the Medical Research Coordination Board of the National Institute for Medical Research, Tanzania, through the Tanzania Commission for Science & Technology and from the Ethical Review Board of the Cantons Baselstadt and Baselland, Switzerland.
 Written informed consent was obtained from all participants enrolled in the Kilombero and Ulanga Antiretroviral Cohort (KIULARCO).

 Overall, 1,463 treatment-naïve, HIV-infected adults initiated cART between 1st January 2005 and 20th December 2008.
 The median age was 40 years (interquartile range [IQR] 34-47), 35.4% were males, and 7.6% had confirmed tuberculosis.
 2.6% of the female individuals were pregnant.
 The median CD4 cell count was 131 cells/μl (IQR 54-234) and 24.3% had a WHO clinical stage 4.
 Patients co-infected with tuberculosis tended to start cART at higher CD4 cell counts than patients without tuberculosis (142 versus 117 cells/μl, p = 0.060).
 Antiretroviral therapy consisted of a nevirapine-based regimen in 83.1% of individuals.
 75% of all patients were started on nevirapine/lamivudine/stavudine, 8.1% on nevirapine/lamivudine/zidovudine, 13.3% on efavirenz/lamivudine/zidovudine, 1.8% on efavirenz/lamivudine/stavudine, and 1.8% on other drug combinations.

-General characteristics of the adult study population (n = 1463) according to the outcome at 12 months after starting combination antiretroviral therapy
+General characteristics of the study population according to the outcome at 12 months are listed in Table 1.